istio/istio.io/README.md

 Once your translation is complete and you're ready to publish it to the world, there are a few other changes you need to make:

 - Edit the file `layouts/index.redir`.
 Search for `translated sites` and add a line for your language.
-This will cause users coming to the site for the first time to be automatically redirectded to the translated content suitable for them.
+This will cause users coming to the site for the first time to be automatically redirected to the translated content suitable for them.
 For French, this would be:

     ```